 Find out more about Visas and immigration.

-Exchange students must have appropriate and current medical and travel insurance while studying in New Zealand.
+Exchange students must have appropriate and current travel insurance while studying in New Zealand.
 This insurance must meet requirements set by the New Zealand government under the NZ Ministry of Education Code of Practice.

 Apply for Incoming Student Exchange